 It was the kind of catch that would have made Mel Allen yell, "How about that!" and Phil Rizzuto yell, "Holy cow!"
 As soon as the shock wore off, John Sterling on WCBS turned to Suzyn Waldman and said, "You know, Suzyn, if the Yankees win this game, that'll be the reason why!"

 Well, it helps if you can take that momentum and get some runs with it.
 In the top of the 7th, with 1 out, Jones fouled off 10 pitches before Aceves threw him ball 4.
-Chris Dickerson pinch-ran for him, and Montero reached base for the first time in his major-league career.
-Aceves hit him with a pitch.
+Chris Dickerson pinch-ran for him, and Montero reached base for the 1st time in his major-league career: Aceves hit him with a pitch.
 With the Red Sox, you never know, but if Aceves hit him on purpose, it was really stupid, so I'm thinking it was another accident.
 But that put the tying and go-ahead runs on.

 Sox manager Terry Francona took the ball from Aceves and brought in Daniel Bard.
 The batter was Russell Martin, who swung and missed at Bard's 1st 2 pitches, then worked him for 3 balls, fouled off a tough slider, and then crushed a 97-MPH fastball to right.
 Dickerson scored.
-For the first time in his big-league career, Montero scored.
+For the 1st time in his big-league career, Montero scored.
 It was 3-2 Yankees.
 Biggest hit of the season, and it was by a guy whose defense has been superb behind the plate, but had been slumping with the bat lately.
 Huge hit for Martin, both personally and for his team.